September is a great time of year to visit Athens, with lots of exhibitions, events, concerts. Here's some things to do in Athens in September.

 Athens Weather in September

-You might still need to visit the Acropolis in early morning or late afternoon in order not to melt, but its still warm enough to comfortably sit outside and enjoy a taverna meal at night.
+You might still need to visit the Acropolis in early morning or late afternoon in order not to melt on hot and sunny days in September, but its still warm enough to comfortably sit outside and enjoy a taverna meal at night.

-During the daytime, you can expect highs of 28 degrees and evening lows of 20 degrees.
+During the daytime, you can expect high temperature of 28 degrees and evening low temperature of 20 degrees.
 There's plenty of sunshine, and very little rain in Athens during September.

 Things to do in Athens Greece in September

-In addition to seeing all the normal points of interest in Athens such as the Parthenon, Temple of Zeus, and Acropolis, there are also specific events and activities you can enjoy during September.
+In addition to seeing all the normal points of interest in Athens such as the Parthenon, Temple of Zeus, and Acropolis, there are also special events and activities you can enjoy during September when visiting Athens.

 Let's start with ….